Phourtie-Phour/Developer-Training/README.md

 # First Pull Request - Learn by Doing! 🎯

 Welcome!
-This repository is designed to help you make your very first pull request (PR) in an safe, beginner-friendly environment.
+This repository is designed to help you make your very first pull request (PR) in a safe, beginner-friendly environment.

 ## What You’ll Learn

 - How to fork a repository
 - How to clone your fork locally
-- How to crea a branch
+- How to create a branch
 - How to make changes and commit them
 - How to push changes to GitHub
 - How to create a pull request